Hydrotherapy in Portland

 Moist heat packs are applied to increase circulation, reduce muscle stiffness, and help tissues relax.
 This is especially useful before massage, as warming the area allows muscles to respond more easily to treatment.

-Cold applications, such as ice massage, are used when inflammation or irritation is present.
-This can be helpful for conditions involving swelling, acute injury, or localized irritation, where reducing inflammation is an important part of recovery.
+On the other hand, cold applications, such as ice massage, are used when inflammation or irritation is present.
+This is helpful for conditions involving swelling, acute injury, or localized irritation where reducing inflammation is an important part of recovery.

 How Hydrotherapy Is Used

-In my practice, hydrotherapy is used selectively based on what the body needs during a session.
+In my NE Portland practice, hydrotherapy is used based on what your body needs during a session.

 I recently received a massage from Steph George, and she is absolutely amazing at what she does.